opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 The Alerting plugin also creates a list of document findings that contains metadata about which document matches each query.
 Security analytics can use the document findings data to keep track of and analyze the query data separately from the alert processes.

-The Alerting API provides a document-level monitor that programmatically accomplishes the same function as the per document monitor in the OpenSearch Dashboards.
+The Alerting API provides a document-level monitor that programmatically accomplishes the same function as the per document monitor in OpenSearch Dashboards.
 To learn more, see [Document-level monitors]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/api/#document-level-monitors/).
 {: .note}

 ### Document findings

 When a per document monitor executes a query that matches a document in an index, a finding is created.
-OpenSearch provides a Findings index: `.opensearch-alerting-finding*` that contains findings data for all per document monitor queries.
+OpenSearch provides a findings index, `.opensearch-alerting-finding*`, that contains findings data for all per document monitor queries.
 You can search the findings index with the Alerting API search operation.
 To learn more, see [Search for monitor findings]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/api/#search-for-monitor-findings/).

 The following metadata is provided for each document finding entry:

-* **Document** – The document ID and index name.
-For example: `Re5akdirhj3fl | test-logs-index`.
+* **Document**: The document ID and index name, for example, `Re5akdirhj3fl | test-logs-index`.
-* **Query** – The query name that matched the document.
+* **Query**: The query name that matched the document.
-* **Time found** – The timestamp that indicates when the document was found during the runtime.
+* **Time found**: The timestamp that indicates when the document was found during the runtime.

-It is possible to configure an alert notification for each finding; however, we do not recommend this unless rules are well-defined to prevent a huge volume of findings in a high ingestion cluster.
+It is possible to configure an alert notification for each finding; however, this is not recommended unless rules are well-defined to prevent a sizeable volume of findings in a high ingestion cluster.

 ---

-## Create destinations
+## Create notifications

-1. Choose **Alerting**, **Destinations**, **Add destination**.
+1. On the main menu under **OpenSearch Plugins**, choose **Notifications**, **Channel**, **Create channel**.
-1. Specify a name for the destination so that you can identify it later.
+1. Enter a channel name.
-1. For **Type**, choose Slack, Amazon Chime, custom webhook, or [email](#email-as-a-destination).
+1. Configure the channel.
+For **Channel type**, choose Slack, Amazon Chime, Amazon SNS, custom webhook, or [email](#email-as-a-destination).

-For Email, refer to the [Email as a destination](#email-as-a-destination) section.
+For email, refer to the [Email as a destination](#email-as-a-destination) section.
 For all other types, specify the webhook URL.
-See the documentation for [Slack](https://api.slack.com/incoming-webhooks/) and [Amazon Chime](https://docs.aws.amazon.com/chime/latest/ug/webhooks.html/) to learn more about webhooks.
+See the documentation for [Slack](https://api.slack.com/incoming-webhooks/), [Amazon Chime](https://docs.aws.amazon.com/chime/latest/ug/webhooks.html/), and [Amazon SNS as a channel type]({{site.url}}{{site.baseurl}}/observing-your-data/notifications/index/#amazon-sns-as-a-channel-type) to learn more about webhooks.

 If you're using custom webhooks, you must specify more information: parameters and headers.
-For example, if your endpoint requires basic authentication, you might need to add a header with a key of `Authorization` and a value of `Basic <Base64-encoded-credential-string>`.
-You might also need to change `Content-Type` to whatever your webhook requires.
+For example, if your endpoint requires basic authentication, you may need to add a header with a key of `Authorization` and a value of `Basic <Base64-encoded-credential-string>`.
+You may also need to change `Content-Type` to whatever your webhook requires.
 Popular values are `application/json`, `application/xml`, and `text/plain`.

 This information is stored in plain text in the OpenSearch cluster.
-We will improve this design in the future, but for now, the encoded credentials (which are neither encrypted nor hashed) might be visible to other OpenSearch users.
+The encoded credentials (which are neither encrypted nor hashed) may be visible to other OpenSearch users.

-### Email as a destination
+### Email as a notification channel

-To send or receive an alert notification as an email, choose **Email** as the destination type.
+To send or receive an alert notification as an email, choose **Email** as the channel type.
 Next, add at least one sender and recipient.
-We recommend adding email groups if you want to notify more than a few people of an alert.
-You can configure senders and recipients using **Manage senders** and **Manage email groups**.
+Creating email groups is recommended if you want to notify several people of an alert.
+You can configure senders and recipients using **Email sender** and **Email recipient groups**.

-#### Manage senders
+#### Create sender type

 You need to specify an email account from which the Alerting plugin can send notifications.

-To configure a sender email, do the following:
+To configure a sender email:

-1. After you choose **Email** as the destination type, choose **Manage senders**.
+1. Choose **Email** as the channel type.
-1. Choose **Add sender**, **New sender** and enter a unique name.
+2. Choose **Sender type**, and enter sender name, and default recipients if creating a recipient group.
 1. Enter the email address, SMTP host (for example, `smtp.gmail.com` for a Gmail account), and the port.
 1. Choose an encryption method, or use the default value of **None**.
 However, most email providers require SSL or TLS, which require a username and password in OpenSearch keystore.
 Refer to [Authenticate sender account](#authenticate-sender-account) to learn more.
 1. Choose **Save** to save the configuration and create the sender.
 You can create a sender even before you add your credentials to the OpenSearch keystore.
-However, you must [authenticate each sender account](#authenticate-sender-account) before you use the destination to send your alert.
+However, you must [authenticate each sender account](#authenticate-sender-account) before you use the channel to send your alert.

 You can reuse senders across many different destinations, but each destination only supports one sender.